 Once these documents have been received and approved by the program, an award letter will be sent to the lead investigator and host institution confirming award status.

 Do Collaborative Working Group Research Fellowship Awards go directly to fellows, or are they channeled through the recipient’s university or organization?

 APN Collaborative Working Group Research Fellowship Awards are paid in three installments to the host institution or university.
 More information will be provided upon nomination for the award.

 What do APN CWG research fellowships cover?

-APN Collaborative Working Group Research fellowships cover relevant books and articles, project design and development support, necessary equipment (within reason), research/fieldwork-related travel, editorial and professional/institutional support for publications, and conference costs and related travel for dissemination activities.
+APN Collaborative Working Group Research fellowships cover relevant books and articles, project design and development support, necessary equipment (within reason), research/fieldwork-related travel, editorial and professional/institutional support for publications, meeting, and conference costs and related travel for dissemination activities.